Arrangements of Spheres and Projective Spaces: Arrangements of Projective Spaces

 Given a projective arrangement $\A$ let $J\colon \G^+\to \G$ denote the canonical functor between the positive category and the arrangement groupoid.
 For the corresponding (centrally symmetric) sphere arrangement $\tilde{\A}$ let $\tilde{J}\colon \tilde{\G}^+\to \tilde{\G}$ be the associated canonical functor.
-Because of the antipodal action on $S^n$ the arrangement $\tilde{\A}$ has the involution property (Definition \ref{def3c3s5}).
-It follows from Lemma \ref{lem2c3s5} that this action induces an `antipodal' functor on $\G^+$.
-Recall that under this functor an object $C$ (which is a chamber) is mapped to its antipodal (chamber) $C^\#$ and a morphism $[\alpha]$ is mapped to $[\alpha^\#]$.
+Recall that $\tilde{\A}$ has the involution property (Definition \ref{def3c3s5}) and that the antipodal action induces an `antipodal' functor on $\tilde{\G}^+$ (Lemma \ref{lem2c3s5}).
+Under this functor an object $C$ (which is a chamber) is mapped to $C^\#$ (its antipodal chamber) and a morphism $[\alpha]$ is mapped to $[\alpha^\#]$.

-\bl{lem4c4s1} With the notation as above the following diagram commutes: where the functor $\Phi^+$ identifies antipodal objects and morphisms and $\Phi$ is the covering functor. \el
+\bl{lem5c4s1} With the notation as above the following diagram commutes: